Ireland's most beautiful landscape: Beara, West Cork - PHOTOS

-Spellbound by the wild Atlantic, rugged mountains and spectacular coastline
+Ireland’s wildest peninsula, with rugged mountains and a spectacular coastline

 A winter’s night in Beara is like being in the heart of darkness itself.
 No stars, no moon, no light of any description.
 Poised on the edge of Europe with only the howling wind and the fierce crashing waves of the Atlantic ocean for company, it can be a mystical place that stands on the edge of an old world and looks out to the far-off promise of the new.

 It is undoubtedly the wildest of Ireland’s peninsulas, with its rugged mountains and a spectacular coastline that stretches 30 long miles from Glengarriff down to Dursey Island at the South western corner of Ireland and around and back up again to Kenmare in South Kerry.
 In keeping with the its untamed spirit , it is commonly called ‘Wesht’ Cork to distinguish itself from its more sedate ‘West’ Cork neighbours.

 The wildness of the terrain can be seen on any part of the walking tour that makes up the 125 mile long Beara Way.
 Scenic lakes lie in the bosom of the glorious mountains.
 The valleys are rich in archaeological sites such as stone circles, wedge graves and ancient relics juxtaposed alongside mythical landmarks like the huge footprint and stone remains of the Celtic goddess the Cailleach Bheara (the Hag of Bheara).
 She was the wise old woman called to mind by 1916 Easter Rising hero Padraig Pearse in his poems.
 Legend has it that she made a giant leap across the bay to Kilcatherine when she was chased out of Coulagh by the head of the supposedly celibate monks.

 More stories on travel from IrishCentral